8go/matrix-commander/README.md

   - python3 -m black --line-length 79 matrix_commander.py
 - There is a script called `lintmc.sh` in `scripts` directory for that.

+# Semantic Versioning

+A version number is defined by: `MAJOR.MINOR.PATCH` where
+- MAJOR version changes when there is a incompatible API change
+- MINOR version changes when there is added functionality in a backwards-compatible manner, and
+- PATCH version changes when there are backwards-compatible bug fixes.

+See also Issue #109 for a discussion on this topic.

+Output written to stdout (e.g. results on --room-get-info) is considered part of the API.
+So, if there is added space this would cause a major version change even though only a "meaningless" character has changed.

+Debugging and logging output written to stderr (e.g. debug statements, info, warning, and errors) are *not* part of the API.
+So, if the description of an error changes than this is only a patch.
+You should not rely on anything written to stderr or parse stderr or log files.
+An example line is:
+`2022-11-22 10:30:18,921:     ERROR: matrix-commander: E123 Failed ...`.
+The format is: date, level, module, number and description.
+Only warnings and errors have the `number` part.
+An effort is made to keep the first parts of these lines up to `number` the same for warnings and errors, and only change description.

+Output of `--help` can also change and should not be relied on, changes to it are just a patch.

+Some actions return a JSON event and these JSON objects might change as Matrix specifications change.
+This will not cause a version change in matrix-commander.

 # License

 This program is free software: you can redistribute it and/or modify it